SavaiRavikiran/Monitoring_With_Prometheus-Grafana/README.md

 Monitoring is important because it allows organizations to:

+So let's take a specific example.
+Say one specific server ran out of memory and kicked off a running container that was responsible for providing database sync between two database pods in a Kubernetes cluster.
+That, in turn, caused those two database pods to fail.
+That database was used by an authentication service that also stopped working because the database became unavailable, and then the application that depended on that authentication service couldn't authenticate users in the UI anymore.
+But from a user perspective, all you see is an error in the UI, can't log in.

+So how do you know what actually went wrong when you don't have any insight into what's going on inside the cluster?
+You don't see that red line of the chain of events as displayed here; you just see the error.

+So now you start working backward from there to find the cause and fix it.
+So you check:
+Is the application back and running?
+Does it show an exception?
+Is the authentication service running?
+Did it crash?
+Why did it crash?
+All the way to the initial container failure.
+But what will make this searching the problem process more efficient would be to have a tool that constantly monitors whether services are running and alerts the maintainers as soon as one service crashes so you know exactly what happened.
+Or even better, it identifies problems before they even occur and alerts the system administrators responsible for that infrastructure to prevent that issue.

+So, for example, in this case, it would check regularly the status of memory usage on each server, and when on one of the servers, it spikes over, for example, 70 percent for over an hour or keeps increasing, notify about the risk that the memory on that server might soon run out.
+Or let's consider another scenario where suddenly you stop seeing logs for your application because Elasticsearch doesn't accept any new logs because the server ran out of disk space or Elasticsearch reached the storage limit that was allocated for it.
+Again, the monitoring tool would check continuously the storage space and compare it with the Elasticsearch consumption of space of storage, and it will see the risk and notify maintainers of the possible storage issue.
+And you can tell the monitoring tool what that critical point is when the alert should be triggered.
+For example, if you have a very important application that absolutely can't have any log data loss, you may be very strict and want to take measures as soon as 50 or 60 percent capacity is reached.
+Or maybe you know adding more storage space will take long because it's a bureaucratic process in your organization where you need approval of some IT department and several other people; then maybe you also want to be notified earlier about the possible storage issue.

+So, a third scenario where the application suddenly becomes too slow because one service breaks down and starts sending hundreds of error messages in a loop across the network, that creates high network traffic and slows down other services too.
+Having a tool that detects such spikes in network load plus tells you which service is responsible for causing it can give you timely alert to fix the issue.

+And such automated monitoring and alerting is exactly what Prometheus offers as a part of a modern DevOps workflow.
+So how does Prometheus actually work or how does its architecture actually look like?

 **Identify and troubleshoot problems quickly:** Monitoring can help organizations to identify and troubleshoot problems quickly.
 This can help to prevent outages and to improve the overall performance of the system.

 **Ensuring system availability:** Monitoring can help organizations to ensure that their systems are available when they are needed.
 This is important for businesses that rely on their systems to operate.